-Below are a list of resources and recordings of webinars and workshops from the two year project.
+Below is a list of resources and recordings of webinars and workshops from the two-year project.

-To learn about how municipalities can leverage the integratred planning framework for advancing climate resilience and address environmental justice concerns, please click the link below.
+Please click the link below to learn how municipalities can leverage the integrated planning framework for advancing climate resilience and addressing environmental justice concerns.

 Do you have financial questions about integrated planning?
 Others have probably had the same questions.
 Check out this FAQ-style report with the top 5 financial questions about integrated planning.